Spiced Life Conversation

 Beneath these painful emotions often lies chronic anger.
 Our resentments at feeling unseen, unheard, and taken for granted compound over time.
 Though we may have difficulty accessing this anger consciously, it may appear in short bursts or unexpected fits.
 Alternatively, we may feel numb or depressed as our bodies protect themselves from being overwhelmed by emotion.

 Codependent individuals feel that they can only relax when those closest to them are happy.
 For this reason, we will go to great lengths to keep others happy or keep the peace in our relationships, including lying or being dishonest.
 Dishonesty comes naturally to us in the form of people-pleasing (lying about who we are, what we want, and how we feel) or direct untruths, such as omitting information that might make our partners uncomfortable or displeased.
 The thought of speaking our truth may fill us with fear.
 Because we’ve developed our sense of self around pleasing others, we worry that being honest would cause others to reject or abandon us.
 Codependent individuals catastrophize the consequences of truth-telling and will go to great lengths to avoid doing so.

 "Do not give your past the power to define your future."

-If these soul lesson are something you need emotional support with please start your journey of emotional healing today!
-Know that once the aura and chakra is blocked or damage a cleanse is needed.
-Once the aura is cleanse, it must be protected.
+If these soul lessons are something you need emotional support with please start your journey of emotional healing today!
+Know that once the aura and chakra are blocked or damaged a cleanse is needed.
+Once the aura is cleansed, it must be protected.